microfocus-idol/idol-rich-media-tutorials/tutorials/introduction/PART_III.md

 __*top*__ | *None* | *Error*: Image data nulled | *Error*: More than one face detected __*bottom*__ | *Error*: No face detected | *Warning*: Side-view face | *None*

-*NB1* The warning triangles are colored yellow in the `gui` to indicate that training would succeed but that matching performance will be sub optimal.
+*N.B.1* The warning triangles are colored yellow in the `gui` to indicate that training would succeed but that matching performance will be sub-optimal.
 Red error triangles indicate that the image would not be trained successfully.

-*NB2* The detection of more than one face in the image does not guarantee an error.
+*N.B.2* The detection of more than one face in the image does not guarantee an error.
 If one face is significantly bigger than the others then it can be successfully trained, *e.g.* in the image below, where the trained face is overlayed in blue and the background faces in purple.

 ![assess-faces-zoom](./figs/assess-faces-zoom.png)